PeterWarrington/tcplog-module/README.md

 TCPLog is a independent research project for fulfilment of the University of Glasgow Level 4 Honours Computing Science BSc course.

+It is a project investigating how logging of TCP Congestion Control functionality may be implemented in the Linux kernel akin to how QUIC implements qlog in user space.
+Involved creating a kernel module that exposes the internal TCP State machine, and producing graphical visualisations thereof.

 TCPLog is a project for the logging of Congestion Control state for live TCP connections in the Linux kernel.
 The source code consists of:

 * `tcplog.c`, `tcplog.h` - A kernel module which writes TCPLog formatted log information to a character device file.